vanbrabantf/frederickvanbrabant.com/content/english/blog/2024-07-12 Business Capabilities, how I like to use them.md

 ![A capability map that shows 3 groups.
 These groups have a subgroup with more capabilities.
 More information in the article](/images/2024-07-12-capabilities/capabilitymap.png)

 (this is a made up example, there is no 1 size fits all in capability mapping.
-They are almost always, or mostly, tailor made for the organization)
+They are almost always, or should be, tailor made for the organization)

 As you can see in the picture we’ve grouped our capabilities in 3 groups (this is level 0).
 Business management, business operation and business support.
 To me this is the easiest way to look at an organisation.
 You have people that manage the company, people that do the product/service and people that support the other two in their operations.